adrienverge/context_unnester/README.md

 usage: context_unnester.py [-h] PATH [PATH ...]

 positional arguments:
-  PATH        Path to source that needs to be fixed
+  PATH        Path to source that needs to be fixed.
+If PATH is a dir, apply
+              to all Python files in it.

 optional arguments:
   -h, --help  show this help message and exit